dssimmons-codes/AMDAT/Manual/time_scheme.md

 $t(0 < k \leq K)=\Delta \tau \left\lfloor{(b^{k-1+a_0})}\right\rfloor$ when $\left\lfloor{(b^{k-1+a_0})}\right\rfloor > k$

-where $k=0,1,2,...K$ and where $K$ is called the "block size".
+where $k=0,1,2,...K$ and where $K$ is called the "block size". $a_0$ is the first index of the exponent.
+It is most commonly set to 0 but may be set to 1.

 At the end of this block, the time spacing repeats the exponential algorithm above, such that frames in the next block are written out at times as follows

 $t(K < k \leq 2K))=\Delta \tau \left\lfloor{(b^{K-1+a_0})}\right\rfloor + \Delta \tau k$ when $\left\lfloor{(b^{k-K-1+a_0})}\right\rfloor < k - K$